How to use Yume Noto V2 Portrait tutorial pages

 Guide Page

 Read the guide page once before making many sections.
-It helps you understand what is already built into the notebook so you do not accidentally duplicate work.
+It helps you understand what is already built into the notebook so repeated work stays low.

 Tips & Tricks Page